 Fellows who successfully complete summer training will enter the classroom as a full-time, salaried teacher with a preliminary license, valid for 5 years.
 You will receive guidance from an expert coach throughout the year, as well as complete coursework and attend sessions that will build on the teaching skills you learned in summer training.
 Fellows who demonstrate mastery of instructional skills and successfully complete the required coursework will be eligible to apply for their initial teaching license.

-In addition to the preliminary license, the BPS Teaching Fellowship is currently seeking approval from the Massachusetts Department of Education to endorse candidates for Special Education (Moderate Disabilities), English as a Second Language, and Elementary initial teaching licenses.
-The approval decision will be communicated by June 15, 2017, and Fellows will be informed immediately.
+In addition to the preliminary license, the BPS Teaching Fellowship has been approved by the Massachusetts Department of Education to endorse candidates for Special Education (Moderate Disabilities), English as a Second Language, and Elementary initial teaching licenses.

 As a full-time employee of BPS, you will earn the same starting salary as other first-year teachers.
 First-year teachers earn more than $51,000 and can make well over $70,000 by their sixth year.
 You will also have access to the same comprehensive benefits as all new teachers in BPS, including medical, dental, vision and life insurance coverage.